 In his treatment of the South, for example, Grant was changed by his radical Republican associates.
 In a visit to the Southern states, a few months after the close of the war, he wrote, that “the mass of thinking men of the South accepted in good faith” the outcome of the struggle.
 Yet, as Act, and constantly furnished troops to keep the carpetbag and scalawag officials in power in the South, in order to provide Republican votes for congressmen and presidential electors.

 During these years, the tone of public morality was never so low in all our country’s history, although a more honest never sat in the White House.
 The unsettled condition of the country during the Civil War and the era of Reconstruction furnished a great opportunity for dishonesty.

-The President’s private secretary, Orville E. Babcock, was implicated in frauds which robbed the government of its revenue tax on whisky.
-Western stagecoach lines, in league with corrupt post office officials, made false returns of the amount of business done along their routes, and secured large appropriations from Congress for carrying the mail.
+The President’s private secretary, Orville E. Babcock, was implicated in frauds that robbed the government of its revenue tax on whiskey.
+Western stagecoach lines, in league with corrupt post office officials, made false returns of the amount of business done along their routes and secured large appropriations from Congress for carrying the mail.
 Members of Congress went so far in losing their sense of official propriety, as to accept large amounts of railroad stock as a “present” from men who wanted legislative favors for their roads.

 Before Grant’s first term was over, a reform movement was started in the Republican Party to protest against corruption.
 The chief policies advocated were civil service reform, tariff reform, and the complete cessation of Federal military intervention in the governments of the South.